-Learning in Welsh
+Learning in Welsh or bilingually

 The Welsh language and culture of Wales is very important to us as a college.
 We encourage all members of the college community, Welsh speaking or not, to understand the importance of the Welsh language as a personal, educational and employability skill for the future.